 To answer this question, we need to look at the results of a 2017 clinical review journal and a 2020 meta-analysis systematic review.
 The results from these reviews will help you understand just how safe cannabis therapy is compared to Prednisone.

 In the year 2020, researchers conducted a systematic review and meta-analysis of the adverse effects of CBD in patients with varying conditions.
 The researchers looked at randomized placebo-controlled clinical trials lasting longer than 7 days.
-They reviewed 12 clinical trials with a total of 803 participants to gleam data from.
+They reviewed 12 clinical trials with a total of 803 participants to glean data from.
 The researchers found the following negative side effects:

 - Somnolence (i.e. sleepiness or drowsiness)